Variational Benchmarks for Quantum Many-Body Problems: Overview of the numerical methods

 is called the \emph{local energy}.
 Assuming that the Hamiltonian $\hat{H}$ has only a polynomial number of non-zero entries $\mel{x}{\hat{H}}{x'}$ for every row $\bra{x}$, the computational complexity of this local estimator is algebraic.

 In general, when using VMC to determine the ground state of a Hamiltonian $\hat{H}$ one updates the variational parameters $\theta$ according to the conjugate gradient of the energy~\cite{Amari1998,sorella1998green}.
-If $\psi_\theta(x)$ has real-valued parameters or if it is holomorphic~\footnote{For non-holomorphic ansatzes with complex-valued parameters the formula gains a second term $\propto \frac{\partial \log \psi_\theta^*(x)}{\partial \theta}$}, the gradient is estimated using the formula
+If $\psi_\theta(x)$ has real-valued parameters or if it is holomorphic, the gradient is estimated using the formula